Faculty Writing Residency

 Since 2006, this annual four-day writing retreat has catalyzed faculty writing about the Scholarship of Teaching and Learning (SoTL).
 Participants meet off-campus for four consecutive days at the start of the summer to write and to exchange feedback on drafts.
 Balancing dedicated time for faculty writing with small group feedback on drafts, these intensive summer retreats help faculty make the crucial, and often difficult, step of going public with their SoTL research.

 Residency participants meet daily in small groups, and as a whole group on the first and last day of the residency.
-Snacks and lunch are provided.
+This year’s residency will be located on campus or as a virtual experience, if circumstances merit.

 To date, approximately 65% of Faculty Writing Residency participants have published their residency projects in peer-reviewed publications.
 (Faculty looking for publication venues for their SoTL projects can review this list of SoTL Journals.)
 Beyond publication outcomes, the residencies have helped faculty fine-tune their writing habits, connected colleagues from across campus for ongoing writing groups, and inspired participants’ renewed motivation to pursue SoTL research agendas.